Drlazinho/zingen-karaoke/readme.md

   <img alt="OriginSix" src=".github/zingen.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed using the following technologies:

 - HTML
 - CSS